strauberly/the-daily/README.md

 ---

+-22 Mar 2022-

+- Worked on farmhand project developing chore objects and creating the chore database.
+There's that excitement again when it feels like the desired outcome is starting to manifest.

+- Solved

+Complete the solution so that it returns true if the first argument(string) passed in ends with the 2nd argument (also a string).

+Examples:

+solution('abc', 'bc') // returns true
+solution('abc', 'd') // returns false

+with

+ public static boolean solution(String str, String ending) {
+    if(str.length() >= ending.length()){
+            return str.substring(str.length() - ending.length(), str.length()).equals(ending);
+        }else
+            return false;
+    }

+and was pleased I at least solved it in a single go with out much trouble

+and then saw

+        return str.length() >= ending.length() ?
+                str.substring(str.length()-ending.length()).equals(ending) : false;

+which is actually what I waned to do, and then saw

+ return str.endsWith(ending);

+and immediatly felt like an idiot. 🤣️

+But that is what these exercises are for.

+## Never stop.
+Learning.
+What you don't know.
+You don't know.

+---

 -21 Mar 2022-

 - Completed lectures on web design and getting ready to start work on final course project.
 There will be a new repository created for it in order to share progress.